 A choreography diagram can be used to analyze how participants exchange information to coordinate their interactions.
 The next figure represents help-desk process, modeled as a choreography.

 A key to understanding Choreography and how they are used in BPMN is their relationship to Pools.
 Choreography exist outside of or in between Pools.
 A Process, within a Pool, represents the work of a specific Entity or Role.
 A Choreography, on the other hand, is a different kind of a process.

 A Choreography defines the sequence of interactions between Participants.
 Thus, a Choreography does not exist in a single Pool—it is not the purview of a single Participant.
 Each step in the Choreography involves two or more Participants.
 These steps are called Choreography Activities.

 Choreography can be included in a Collaboration diagram.
 A Collaboration specifies how the Participants and Message Flows in the Choreography are matched up with the Participants and Message Flows in the Collaboration.

-This article presented three types of diagrams (i.e. models) which are, beside process diagrams, supported in BPMN 2.0 – collaboration diagrams, conversation diagrams and choreography diagrams.
+This article presented three types of diagrams (i.e. models) which are, besides process diagrams, supported in BPMN 2.0 – collaboration diagrams, conversation diagrams and choreography diagrams.
 Most commonly used are collaboration diagrams, which represent message-based interactions between different participants (i.e. BPMN Pools).

 A conversation diagram can be combined with collaboration diagrams in a common diagram.
-Choreography diagrams also represent a specific view of a collaboration, focused on between-process activities.
+Choreography diagrams also represent a specific view of collaboration, focused on between-process activities.
 Since Choreography represents between-process interactions they ‘exist’ outside pools, where the choreography diagrams are populated with specific choreography tasks.
 Choreography can also be included in a Collaboration diagram, meaning that all three types of presented diagrams can be used in a common diagram.